 1x Board Sizes

-1×6 and 1×4 boards lose 1/4 inch in its thickness and 1/2 inch in its width prior to leaving the mill that means a 1×4 board is actually 3 1/2 inches by 3/4 inches.
+1×6 and 1×4 boards lose 1/4 inch in thickness and 1/2 inch in their width prior to leaving the mill which means a 1×4 board is actually 3 1/2 inches by 3/4 inches.

 2x Board Sizes

 2×6 and 2×8 boards lost 1/2 inches in thickness and 1/2 inches in its width just prior to leaving the mill.

 This means a 2×4 board is actually 3-1/2 inches by 1-1/2 inches.